Bobidium/GroupTheory/Classification Theorems.md

 $$
 ab = ba =  c,\;  ac = ca = b, \; bc = cb = a
 $$
 which shows that our group has exactly the same multiplication table as $V_4$.
 As a result, we have that $G \simeq V_4$.

-haha